-Late Notice Instructor Absence
+Late Notice or Instructor Absence

-If it becomes impossible to meet your class or if you will be late, contact Amy Lemire at (860) 906-5185 AND Diane Mathis at (860) 906-5011.
-After 4:30PM contact the Evening Administrator at (860) 906-5077.
+If it becomes impossible to meet your class or if you will be late, contact Ryan Pierson at (860) 906-5014 AND the Academic Dean's Office at (860) 906-5011.
+After 4:30PM contact the Evening Administrator, Kelvin Deer, at (860) 906-5077.
 An official notice will be posted on the classroom.
 Under the current contract, adjunct faculty are not paid for sick, personal or vacation leave.
 Adjunct faculty will be docked pay for each class that is missed.